ssamuroff/DES-shear-testing-code/README.md

 # DES-shear-testing-code
-Code for testing galaxy shape measurements for the Dark Energy Survey.
+Code for testing galaxy shape measurement pipeline for the Dark Energy Survey.